bernie-developer/moralis-token-balances-api/readme.md

 ```

 ### Usage
-Run the script from your terminal:
+Run the script from your terminal to see the balances in your console:
 ```
 node index.js
 ```